ospalh/anki-addons/pages/Add audio to cards.md

 too.
 When the whole field, with the curly braces, has been entered, it should disappear there.
 When `Unknown field NN` appears on the right, compare the spelling with the list in the “Edit Current” window.

+For people that find typing a word and two pairs of curly braces too challenging, there is also the “Add Field” button, that takes this task off your hands.